rphilipzhang/AI-PhD-S26/Notes/AI-Generated/0-Whats_New.md

 **Results.** The program committee identified **795 reviews** (~1% of all reviews) from **506 unique reviewers** who had pledged Policy A (no LLM use) but were caught using LLMs.
 Every flagged case was also manually inspected by a human.
 As consequence, **497 papers** (~2% of all submissions) were desk-rejected, and 51 repeat violators (those who violated in more than 50% of their reviews) were removed entirely.

 **The deeper question.** As the instructor observed, the scandal points to a structural problem: "Nowadays, you can finish probably hundreds of papers very fast.
 And your reviewers can also review these papers very fast.
 So basically, AI is reviewing AI."
 The marginal cost of producing a research paper is approaching zero (see APE and FARS above); the marginal cost of reviewing one is similarly collapsing.
 If both sides of the peer review equation are automated, the entire system of trust and quality control that underpins academic publishing faces a fundamental crisis.
 How should conferences, journals, and the research community rebuild trust in the age of AI?
 The instructor characterized this as "a social experiment in the making."

+### 3.6 Auto-Research Published in *Nature*

+The field reached a milestone on March 26, 2026, when **Sakana AI**'s paper "Towards End-to-End Automation of AI Research" was published in ***Nature*** --- the first peer-reviewed publication in the world's most prestigious general science journal describing a system that autonomously conducts end-to-end scientific research ([Lu et al., 2026](https://www.nature.com/articles/s41586-026-10265-5); [GitHub](https://github.com/SakanaAI/AI-Scientist-v2)).
+The team, led by **Chris Lu** and **Cong Lu** with collaborators from the University of British Columbia, the Vector Institute, Oxford, and Sakana AI (including **Jeff Clune** and **David Ha**), demonstrated a pipeline that handles everything from ideation through novelty checking, experiment design, hyperparameter tuning, execution, plotting, and writing.

+**The ICLR workshop experiment.** What distinguished this work --- and what the instructor identified as "the most distinguishing factor of why this paper could get published in Nature" --- was a real-world test of the system's output.
+The team submitted **three fully AI-generated papers** to an ICLR 2025 workshop.
+Reviewers were informed that AI-generated papers might be in the pool (3 out of 43 submissions) but were not told which specific papers were AI-generated.
+One of the three received scores of 6, 7, and 6 (average 6.33), scoring higher than **55% of human-authored papers** --- good enough for acceptance.
+The paper was proactively withdrawn before publication for ethical reasons, since AI authorship violated conference norms.

+The instructor drew two key lessons:

+1. **Novelty checking is the hardest problem at the front end.** "Newton's laws can be considered not novel; Einstein's E=mc² can also be considered not novel, depending on what metric we use."
+If the best human scientists produce both false positives and false negatives when judging novelty, automating this judgment for AI is extraordinarily difficult.
+2. **Evaluation of execution is the hardest problem during the process.** "In the age of AI, execution is easy.
+Ideas are cheap --- every single day you can come up with 10,000 novel ideas.
+However, only if you can execute and finish the idea in a way that is convincing to the entire community will it become a great idea."
+The ability to provide **automated, quantifiable feedback** on whether an experiment is on the right track --- which hyperparameters to tune, which direction to pursue --- remains the critical bottleneck.
+The Sakana team's success in passing real peer review suggests this bottleneck is beginning to yield.

 ---